 So you back off.
 You accept.
 You feel like a fool.
 You live with hatred and try to diffuse it so it will not consume you.
 You live with rage and try to numb it so it will not swallow you whole.
 You know yourself for a tiny voice in a crowd with stories more horrible than your own, so you withdraw from battle even if guerrilla warfare continues in the background and you hunker down, you protect your children, you give them bread crumbs; you tell them they are loved by both parents and you convince yourself it is not a lie.

 There are different kinds of love, you tell yourself.

 Until you mean it.

 My son and I continued completing the forms to the best of our ability.
 Some items remain; we hope to finish today.
-So he may get a better rate on his college loans.
-And I will need all these figures as I reach out to every source I can think of, as soon as possible, trying to find scholarships for my younger son who will begin his college applications in the next month or so.
+The objective is that he may get a better rate on his college loans.
+And I will need all these figures as I reach out to every source I can think of, as soon as possible, trying to find scholarships for my child to who will begin his college applications in the next month or so.
 My beautiful 17-year old with all his talent and promise.
 My son who asked so naively the other night – Couldn’t we do some college visits?

 “I don’t have the money,” I said.
 “Or the stamina.
 But maybe we can figure something out, for one or two.”